Trinitysudo/Trinity-Debloater/README.md

 ## Trinity Debloater 💻

-**Made by myself only (Looking for others to contribuite)**
+**👋Made by myself only (Looking for others to contribuite)**

-this tools purpose is to be the most simpile but yet sleek and sophisticaited for power users to also get to enjoy what it offers, before i explain some of the uses let me say i got all of the inspiration from the Chris Titus Tool, i think the tool is amazing, the only complaint i had was the way it was kinda hard to navigaite and how many extra apps there were for my needs and the tweaks were a bit confusing for me when i first started.
-So with that in mind i made the GUI more modern and then started to add multipile apps and tweaks so this would be easier for atleast my use so enjoy
+About Trinity Debloater
+👋 Created by me (currently looking for contributors)

+Trinity Debloater is designed to be the most straightforward, sleek, and sophisticated tool for power users.
+My goal was to create something that would be easy to navigate, while still providing all the essential features for optimizing Windows performance.

+This project was inspired by the Chris Titus Tool, which I think is fantastic.
+However, I found the navigation to be a bit difficult, with too many apps I didn’t need and some tweaks that were a little confusing.
+I aimed to fix this by simplifying the process and creating a modern, user-friendly GUI, while still offering useful apps and tweaks for those who want them.

  ## ⚙️ Installation

 1.  **Open PowerShell** as administrator.
 2.  **Copy and paste the following command and press Enter:**